-Students described under Texas Education Code, §39.054(f) are excluded from the computation of annual dropout rates.
+Students described under Texas Education Code, §39.053(g-3) are excluded from the computation of annual dropout rates.
 Any other exclusions that have been applied to a specific indicator are identified in the description of the indicator in Section III of this manual.